Skip to main content

 Req-5

 Logging as a service.
-How Sentinel serves multiple OpCos depends on which architecture option is in play:
+How Sentinel serves multiple OpCos depends on which architecture option is in play.

 Option A (unified tenant).
 Single Sentinel workspace owned by ParentCo.
 Native connectors (XDR, Entra ID, M365, Defender for Cloud) all connect locally — no custom plumbing.
 Per-OpCo custom tables or workbooks segment the data for scoped access.
 OpCo RBAC scoped to own-OpCo data via Sentinel workspace-level RBAC or resource-context RBAC.
 Purview Audit retention per OpCo legal requirement.
 Evidence binder template reused per assessment.